pyeventsourcing/eventsourcing/docs/topics/projections.rst

 custom ORM objects as a factor of an atomic "process events" is implemented in the library's ``SQLAlchemy`` and ``Django`` infrastructure.

-Please note, using custom ORM objects of a particular kind (ie. Django or SQLAlchemy) in a system of process applications renders that system dependent on particular infrastructure, and so it won't be possible using this technique to define an entire system of process applications independently of infrastructure.
+Using custom ORM objects of a particular kind (ie. Django or SQLAlchemy) in a system of process applications renders that system dependent on particular infrastructure, and so it won't be possible using this technique to define an entire system of process applications independently of infrastructure.
 It wouldn't be so very hard to develop some